gaverhae/blog/blog/content/md/posts/2021-07-25-cwafi-6-faster-stack-machine.md

     read = Data.Vector.Unboxed.Mutable.read stack
 ```

 This is not beautiful code.
-There's mutation and a lot fo places for off-by-one
+There's mutation, of course, but also a lot of
-errors to hide.
-But this is also not a lot of code, so there may be projects in
+places for off-by-one errors to hide.
+But this is also not a lot of code, so
-which this approach can be justified.
+there may be projects in which this approach can be justified.

 A few salient points to note: